Cloud computing is mainstream. That's a fact.

 This type of migration is often called “Lift-n-Shift”.

-And while you can get some benefits from this approach, such as the ability to expand to additional data centres simply by launching servers in another region, the benefits of this approach typically stop there.
+And while you can get some benefits from this approach, such as the ability to expand to additional data centers simply by launching servers in another region, the benefits of this approach typically stop there.
 In fact, the cloud can actually be inferior at basic application hosting such as this than your own data center in one big area – that is cost.

 The cloud can and does provide significant cost benefits for users that take advantage of the dynamic allocation capabilities of cloud resources.

-But it typically can’t compare in cost to the basic, static infrastructure provided by a non-cloud data centre.
+But it typically can't compare in cost to the basic, static infrastructure provided by a non-cloud data center.
 When you use the dynamic capabilities of the cloud, you can save money.
-If you simply lift-n-shift, you typically don’t save money and often spend more.
+If you simply lift-n-shift, you typically don't save money and often spend more.

 It's easy to get caught up in the hype of the cloud, and the latest and greatest cloud service offering often seem like the solution to all your problems.

 However, like any new technology, understanding how and where to apply the technology is critical to successfully using the technology.